Liberal Men of the Lowcountry

 President: Richard Hammes

 Richard is originally from Wisconsin but resided in the Chicago area for over 50 years.
 He has degrees from the University of Wisconsin, University of Chicago and Northern Illinois University.
 First 15 years of career he worked for the Illinois Dept. of Mental Health and the last 30 years as a management consultant focused on leadership, communication, performance and a range of other programs.
 He has resided in Hilton Head fulltime since late 2018.
-He was a founder of the LML in January 2014 and led the organization for five years.
-He volunteers with many organizations including VIM, Hopeful Horizons and Moms Demand Action.
+He was a founder of the LML in January 2014 and has led the organization for more than five years.
+He volunteers with many organizations including VIM, Hopeful Horizons, NAACP, and Moms Demand Action.

 Former Chair: Richard Moniuszko (ex-oficio, non-voting member)